FallenWarrior2k/cardinal.py/README.md

 ### Moderation
 * Kicking and banning
 * Muting (restricts Send Messages and Add Reactions in all channels)
+* Stopping: restricts message sending in channel until a corresponding `stop off` command is issued

 ### Owner commands
 * Generate an invite link for the bot